-- G. "insured child" means a child under the age of nineteen who is eligible to receive health insurance coverage from a health insurer or medical care pursuant to a group health plan; - H. "office of superintendent" means the office of superintendent of insurance; - I. "policy" means any contract of health insurance between a health insurer and the insured and all clauses, riders, endorsements and parts thereof; - J. "provider" means an individual or organization licensed, certified or otherwise authorized or permitted by law to provide vaccinations to insured children; and - K. "vaccines for children program" means the federally funded program that provides vaccines at no cost to eligible children pursuant to Section 1928 of the federal Social Security Act." - SECTION 11.
-Section 24-5A-3 NMSA 1978 (being Laws 2015, Chapter 5, Section 3, as amended by Section 5 of this act) is repealed and a new Section 24-5A-3 NMSA 1978 is enacted to read: - "24-5A-3.
-STATEWIDE VACCINE PURCHASING PROGRAM.-- - A. The department shall establish and administer a statewide vaccine purchasing program to: - (1) expand access to childhood immunizations recommended by the advisory committee on immunization practices; - (2) maintain and improve immunization rates; - (3) facilitate the acquisition by providers of vaccines for childhood immunizations recommended by the advisory committee on immunization practices; and - (4) leverage public and private funding and resources for the purchase, storage and distribution of vaccines for childhood immunizations recommended by the advisory committee on immunization practices.

-B. The department shall:
+4 eligible children pursuant to Section 1928 of the federal 5 Social Security Act."
+6 SECTION 11.
+Section 24-5A-3 NMSA 1978 (being Laws 2015, 7 Chapter 5, Section 3, as amended by Section 5 of this act) is 8 repealed and a new Section 24-5A-3 NMSA 1978 is enacted to 9 read: 10 "24-5A-3.
+[NEW MATERIAL] STATEWIDE VACCINE PURCHASING 11 PROGRAM 12 A. The department shall establish and administer a 13 statewide vaccine purchasing program to: 14 (1) expand access to childhood immunizations 15 recommended by the advisory committee on immunization 16 practices; 17 (2) maintain and improve immunization rates; 18 (3) facilitate the acquisition by providers o 19 vaccines for childhood immunizations recommended by the 20 advisory committee on immunization practices; and 21 (4) leverage public and private funding and 22 resources for the purchase, storage and distribution of 23 vaccines for childhood immunizations recommended by the 24 advisory committee on immunization practices.
+25 B. The department shall: